• Skip to primary navigation

 Sifting cocoa powder

 All the items Nordic Ware sent me were awesome but, of course, I'm obsessed with the cookie stamps.
 They are solid (cast aluminum) and with nice handles (wood).
 These are the stamps of my dreams.
 I want to stamp all my cookies from now on.
-The important thing to know is that not all cookie doughs should be used to make stamped cookies: you have to use a dough that yields cookies that don't spread or puff too much, if at all, when they bake.
+The important thing to know is that not all cookie doughs should be used to make stamped cookies: you have to use a dough that yields cookies that don't spread or puff too much, if at all when they bake.
 You want a firm dough that doesn't budge, which is exactly what I was looking for when I developed this recipe.
 My only issue with the Heirloom cookie stamps was the pattern of the 3rd cookie stamp: the flower.
-I don't think it fit in with the 2 other cookie stamps in the kit, which pressed out geometric patterns that I adore.
+I don't think it fits in with the 2 other cookie stamps in the kit, which pressed out geometric patterns that I adore.
 I felt kinda "meh!" about the flower stamp, so I didn't use it for this post.
-I guess I'm just not really a floral cookie stamp kind of girl.
+I guess I'm just not really a floral cookie-stamp kind of girl.

 Stamping cookies with Nordic Ware cookie stamps